SouvagyaDey/Eda-Anlayzer/README.md

 ## Acknowledgments

-- Google Gemini API for AI-powered insights
+- Google Gemini API for AI-powered insights with vision capabilities
 - Django REST Framework for the robust backend
 - React and Vite for the modern frontend
-- Matplotlib and Seaborn for beautiful visualizations
+- Plotly for interactive, production-ready visualizations